Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Each action entry can have the following properties:

   * title - text to add to the button's title attribute, shown on hover as a tooltip.
+Required.
   * iconClass - class to attach which should define the icon.
 Normally a FontAwesome class is used.
   * path - base path to the page to navigate to.
 Tokens will be replaced as follows: